Rendy Schuchat, M.A.

 Yvonne Feeney CPDT-KA, CBCC-KA

 It was a one year old rescue dog named Sasha who changed her life back in 2007.
 They immediately began taking much needed training classes where Sasha went on to earn her CGC and Yvonne developed a passion to learn about animal behavior.
 Yvonne had previously been a volunteer tutor to kids through Cabrini Green Youth Programs and found her combined passion for educating and empowering inner-city youth and instilling compassion for companion animals through Safe Humane Chicago programs.
-By getting to the root of animal cruelty, pet overpopulation, breaking the cycle of abuse and developing community through the human-animal bond, Yvonne and Sasha, an SHC Ambassador dog, volunteered in the SHC Lifetime Bonds Program at IYC for nearly 10 years.
-Yvonne also sits on their Board of Directors and is currently the head trainer of their Youth Safety and Violence Prevention (YSVP) program working with YMCA teens at Chicago Animal Care and Control.
+By getting to the root of animal cruelty, pet overpopulation, breaking the cycle of abuse and developing community through the human-animal bond, Yvonne and Sasha, an SHC Ambassador dog, have been volunteering with the SHC Lifetime Bonds Program at IYC for 10 years.
+Yvonne leads that program as well as their Youth Safety and Violence Prevention (YSVP) program working with YMCA teens at Chicago Animal Care and Control.
+She is also a former SHC Board member.
 She volunteers with ALIVE Rescue, heading up their Barn Wranglers group of volunteer dog handlers/trainers.
 Prior to dog training, Yvonne worked as a lab manager for 15 years at Northwestern University’s Robert H. Lurie Cancer Research Center.
 She received her bachelors degree in Biology from the University of Illinois at Urbana-Champaign and is a graduate of CanineLink Academy.
-After being involved with Chicago Canine Rescue as a volunteer adoption counselor and foster, she and her husband foster failed with a returned pup named Kyle.
+Her certifications require continued learning in the field of animal behavior and she specializes in fear and anxiety issues in dogs.
+After being involved with Chicago Canine Rescue as a volunteer adoption counselor and foster, she foster failed with a returned pup named Kyle.
 They do agility where Yvonne also assists in training with Stacey Hawk at Hawk City K9.
-She is married to Josh Feeney and they share their home with 2 cats and 2 dogs.
+She also has a cat named Indy.

 Daphne E. Mendoza